gromacs/gromacs/docs/user-guide/force-fields.rst

 glasses and liquid crystals, to polymers and crystals and solutions of biomolecules.

 |Gromacs| supports the GROMOS force fields, with all parameters provided in the distribution
 for 43a1, 43a2, 45a3, 53a5, 53a6 and 54a7.
-The GROMOS force fields are `united atom force fields <gmx-force-field>`,
+The GROMOS force fields are
-i.e. without explicit aliphatic (non-polar) hydrogens.
+:ref:`united atom force fields <gmx-force-field>`, i.e. without explicit aliphatic (non-polar) hydrogens.

 * GROMOS 53a6 - in GROMACS format (J. Comput.
 Chem.
 2004 vol. 25 (13): 1656-1676).
 * GROMOS 53a5 - in GROMACS format (J. Comput.
 Chem.
 2004 vol. 25 (13): 1656-1676).